25 Foil Pack Camping Meal Ideas for Your Spring Adventure Under the Stars

 When we’re planning our camping meals, we always consider vegetables that hold up well to heat and don’t release too much water.
 Root vegetables like potatoes, carrots, and onions are our go-to choices because they maintain their texture while adding amazing flavor.

-For quicker-cooking veggies, we cut them into larger pieces than fast-cooking ones.
+For quicker-cooking veggies, we cut them into larger pieces than the fast-cooking ones.
 For example, we dice potatoes into 1/2-inch cubes but slice zucchini into thicker rounds.

 This simple trick helps everything cook evenly.
 Some of our favorite camping-friendly produce includes:

 - Bell peppers – add color and sweetness